Rangers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have come away with 17 wins in the 35 contests they have been listed as the underdogs in this season.
+- The Rangers have won in 18, or 50%, of the 36 contests they have been named as odds-on underdogs this year.

+- Texas has entered 17 games this season as the underdog by +120 or more and is 6-11 in those contests.

-- The Rangers have an implied victory probability of 50% according to the moneyline set by oddsmakers for this matchup.
+- The Rangers have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.

-- Games involving Texas have gone over the total set by bookmakers in 55 of 115 chances this season.
+- Texas and its opponents have hit the over in 56 of its 116 games with a total this season.

-- The Rangers are 9-5-0 against the spread in their 14 games that had a posted line this season.
+- The Rangers are 9-5-0 against the spread in their 14 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!